 The first step to having a great craft market experience is finding the right audience.
 Get insight into who is buying your product, and then find the craft markets they will be attending.
 For example, if your products are popular with children, make sure you’re showing at family-friendly markets.

 Research is the only way you will know what craft markets suit your business.
 Use your own data from email lists and surveys, attend shows and speak with craft market veterans to discover who your customers are and how you can reach them.
+Resources such as Bizmap can be used to discover the demographics of an area before you ‘pop up’ there.

 Calculate Your Costs